No-resonance conditions, random matrices, and quantum chaotic models: Spectral statistics for a quantum chaotic Hamiltonian

 \section{Spectral statistics for a quantum chaotic Hamiltonian}

 In this section we first investigate what the spectral statistics look like for a specific quantum chaotic model.
-In particular we study a Heisenberg type model with nearest and next nearest neighbour interactions.
+In particular we study a Heisenberg type model with nearest- and next-nearest-neighbour interactions.

 where $(J_1,\gamma_1,J_2,\gamma_2) \nobreak = \nobreak (-1,1,-0.2,0.5)$ gives us a non-integrable model.
 This model has a free limit for $(J_1,0,0,0)$ and an interacting integrable limit for $(J_1,\gamma_1,0,0)$.
 Recently this model was confirmed to obey the eigenstate thermalization hypothesis \cite{LeBlond_2019}.
 We perform full spectrum exact diagonalization in the maximally symmetric sector of this model.
 In particular, this matrix conserves the total magnetization $m_z = \sum_j S_j^Z$, and is translation invariant.
 We choose to work in the sector such that $\langle m_z \rangle = 0$ with quasi-momenta $k = 0$.
 This allows us to further diagonalize the model with the spatial reflection symmetry $P$ and the spin inversion symmetry $Z$.